 - To begin your appointment you should either call or video chat your advisor at the time of your appointment.
 Directions for each advisor are below:

 - Polly Sebastian-Schurer: Zoom details provided in appointment confirmation

 - Lindsey Winter: call 301-405-8272

 - Dr. Klossner: Zoom details provided in appointment confirmation

 Kinesiology students do not have an assigned advisor, rather the advisors work as a team to serve the students.
 Some students choose to meet with the same advisor every time and some choose the advisor based on which meeting time works for their schedule.
 Either way works!

 In general, our department does not have mandatory advising, but we encourage students to meet regularly with an advisor.
 However, KNES students in the following populations are required to meet with a departmental advisor:

-- Frist semester freshmen and transfer students are required to meet with a departmental advisor to remove their mandatory advising block
+- First semester freshmen and transfer students are required to meet with a departmental advisor to remove their mandatory advising block

-- Prior to their final semester, KNES students must meet with a departmental advisor to complete their senior audit in order to receive permission to register for KNES497.
+- Once students reach 75 cumulative credits, KNES students must meet with a departmental advisor to complete their senior audit in order to remove their registration block.
+Students must complete an audit in order to register for KNES497.

 When should I meet with an advisor?